"Thank God" -- An expression of relief about what has or has not happened or what has or has not been done

 Thank God we brought an umbrella.
 (I/We) never thought it would rain.

 Notice that both the words, borem and mhunn occur twice in each sentence.
 But the second mhunn is placed at the tail end of the sentence.
-The word mhunn corresponds to “that” in English.
+The word mhunn corresponds to “that” (used as a conjunction) in English.